dotlang/language/README.md

 7. `another_point: Point := _{x:=11, y:=my_point.y + 200}`
 8. `x := point1.1 #another way to access struct data`

-### Composition
+### Polymorphic Union Types

-You can use struct composition to represent "is-a" or "has-a" relationship.
-In this case, all fields of the contained struct will be merged into container struct.
-The language provides pure "contain and delegate" mechanism as a limited form of polymorphism.
-If type `T` embeds type `S` you can refer to `S` fields directly using `T.field` notation or access the whole `S` struct using `t_var.S` notation.
+You can use struct composition to simulate "is-a" or "has-a" relationship.
+The language provides pure manual "contain and delegate" mechanism as a limited form of polymorphism.

-You can use `{T, ...}` notation to indicate union type of all struct types that embed type `T` (Example 4).
-This can be used to simulate subtyping and polymorphism.
-But note that in a function call to variable which is of type `Circle` will not automatically be redirected to that function for `Shape` unless it is explicitly forwarded (Example 5).
-You can also use name and type instead of `T` to determine union of different types that have specific fields with specific name and types (Examples 6 and 7).
+You can use `{T, ...}` notation to indicate union type of all struct types (named or unnamed) that embed type `T` (Example 4).
+Or you can have `{field:T, ...}` to limit it to types that have a field of type `T` and name `field` (Examples 6 and 7).

+But note that in a function call to variable which is of type `Circle` will not automatically be redirected to that function for `Shape` unless it is explicitly forwarded (Example 5 and 8).

-When using `{T,...}` notation, you can access the common part without casting the binding (Example 7).
+When using `{T,...}` notation, you can access the common part without casting the binding (Examples 7 and 8).

 **Examples**